-For experiments involving the use of electrical stimulation, the ARC has developed the following guidelines for pain categorization of animals.
+For experiments involving the use of electrical stimulation, the ARC has developed the following parameters for pain categorization of animals.

 For CONSCIOUS Animals